Filter Content

 Lots of unnamed lost property is being handed into the office.

-Please ensure ALL your children's belongings (uniforms, lunchboxes, drinkbottles, pencil cases etc.) are CLEARLY LABELLED with your child's name.
+Please ensure ALL your children's belongings (all clothing items, lunchboxes - lids and containers, drinkbottles, pencil cases etc.) are CLEARLY LABELLED with your child's name.

 Labelled property can be easily returned to their owner.